 According to Art.
-127 para.
+12 para.
 (1) of Law No. 94/2007 on ecological network, the monitoring of the state of conservation of natural habitat types and species of wild flora and fauna is carried out by the standard monitoring plan developed and approved by the government.
-It should be noted that the government still needs to approve this plan.

-The conservation status of a natural habitat is considered 'adequate' if its natural area and the areas it covers within this are stable or increasing, if it has the specific structure and functions necessary for its long-term maintenance and the probability of their maintenance in the foreseeable future is high, and if the species that are characteristic of the habitat are in a favorable state of conservation (Art.
-127 para.
+The conservation status of a natural habitat is considered 'adequate' if its natural area and the areas it covers within this are stable or increasing, if it has the specific structure and functions necessary for its long-term maintenance and the probability of their maintenance in the foreseeable future is high, and if the species that are characteristic of the habitat are in a favourable state of conservation (Art.
+12 para.
 (2) of the Law No. 94/2007).